Market Impact: A Systematic Study of the High Frequency Options Market: Data

+is the weighted mean with $K_i$ the strikes of the corresponding child orders and $F_{t_i}$ the forward prices at the instants $t_i$.
+Figures \ref{strikes ATMF vol} and \ref{strikes ATMF skew} are obtained by following the methodology presented in \cite{said2018} and briefly recalled in Sec. \ref{market impact curves}.

 A careful scrutiny of Figures \ref{strikes ATMF vol} and \ref{strikes ATMF skew} shows that in the case of the \textit{at the money forward volatility metaorders}, the less diversified the strikes are, the more important the market impact.
 It is the opposite in the case of the \textit{at the money forward skew metaorders}: the metaorders with the higher values of $\sigma_{K/F}$ match those which present the most important market impacts.
+Besides as expected, one can note that the average values of $\sigma_{K/F}^{\theta}$ are higher for the \textit{at the money skew metaorders}.
 Those observations are in line with the intuitive predictions presented in Figures \ref{simple vol atmf strikes} and \ref{simple ATMF skew strikes}.
 The first points appearing on the Figures \ref{simple vol atmf strikes} and \ref{simple ATMF skew strikes} actually correspond to the shortest metaorders in length and duration, so they are just noisy points.